Brno University of Technology: Institute of Forensic Engineering (IFE)

 The aim of the institute is teaching forensic experts in master's degree programs - Venture engineering and Forensic engineering (expert engineering in transportation and real estate).
 It is possible to study The Forensic engineering program as a doctoral study.
 In preparation is the transformation of the institute to the separate department faculty with the temporary name the Faculty of Forensic Engineering.

 Centre for Sports Activities (CESA)

 In cooperation with the Faculty of Business CESA provides courses of study in Management of Physical Culture.
 Students can choose from more than 70 sports like basketball, swimming, athletics, golf or diving.

 CEITEC Brno University of Technology (CEITEC BUT)

 CEITEC is a centre for progressive innovative education which encourages scientific creativity in its research groups and a fostering of the principles of engagement.
 The institute offers a unique inter-institutional graduate programme, which in general is based on the CEITEC research programmes.
 Currently, one doctoral programme is available – Advanced Materials and Nanosciences.

+In 2018, CEITEC BUT launched two ERC grants, one aimed at enhancing cancer treatment efficiency, led by Vojtěch Adam, and another focusing on new spectroscopy and microscopy technologies, spearheaded by Petr Neugebauer.
+A third ERC grant commenced in 2021 under Eric D. Glowacki, exploring innovative wireless nerve stimulation in humans.
+Additionally, CEITEC BUT inaugurated the Industry 4.0 Testbed in winter 2022, a major component of the international European project RICAIP.